cffls/py2hs/README.md

 Now, we have a default `map` function from Python standard library, and we also have our own implementation of `map_tree`, implemented for `Tree` structure.
-Unfortunately, I can't find a straightforward way to unify these two functions in Python.
-By unify, I meant creating a universal `map` interface that apply both on list, Tree, and essentially any types.
+Unfortunately, there is not a straightforward way to unify these two functions in Python.
+By unify, I meant a universal `map` interface that apply both on list, Tree, and essentially any types.

 Thanks to the robustness of type class, this universal interface is achievable in Haskell, and it is provided as part of Haskell's standard library.
 This interface is called "Functor".